The Beatstalkers

-The Beatstalkers are a Glasgow beat group formed in the late 1960s.
-They were sometimes billed as "the Scottish Beatles", and like other Scottish beat groups The Poets, The Athenians and The Pathfinders, specialised in covers of US hits.
+The Beatstalkers are a Glasgow beat group that formed in 1962.
+They were sometimes billed as "the Scottish Beatles", because of the hordes of screaming girls attending their concerts, and like other Scottish beat groups The Poets, The Athenians and The Pathfinders, specialised in covers of US hits.

 History

 In 1962, Alan Mair and Eddie Campbell formed the Glasgow band with a lineup including Davie Lennox on vocals, Eddie Campbell on guitar, Alan Mair on bass and ‘Tudge’ Williamson on drums (replaced by Jeff Allen).
 Later Ronnie Smith joined the group on rhythm guitar.
 Under the management of Joe Gaffney, the band went on to become Scotland's "top group" at the time.
 Their roadie was Joe's oldest son, William.

 The group came to the attention of Decca Records in London after their riotous concert in George Square, Glasgow.
 However the band were unable to translate the same success they had in Scotland into success in England.
 They decided to split in 1969 after their van was stolen with all their equipment in it.

 Alan Mair went on to play with the Only Ones and drummer Jeff Allen played with East of Eden.
-The Beatstalkers played a reunion concert On 23 December 2005 in Glasgow.
+The Beatstalkers played a reunion concert on 23 December 2005 in Glasgow.